 One week in Japan

-Pros for one-week travel
+Pros for a one-week trip

 - Able to explore the highlights of Japan

-Cons for one-week travel
+Cons for a one-week trip

 - Requires planning because of the time limit